116.4 KB (78.3% reduction)

 This website provides an interface to do this conversion, resulting in much smaller, and faster images.
 For website developers, optimizing images with a quality setting of 80 to 85 will pass most speech checkers, for example Google's PageSpeed Insights.

-To reduce your JPEG, simply click the "Select a JPEG file" button.
-And then click "Optimize".
+To reduce your image, simply click the "Select an image to resize" button.
+And then click "Resize".
 You will see the size savings, and a button to download the optimized JPEG.
 We recommend a quality setting of 85.
 This will result in smaller images without noticeable quality loss.

 Here are some additional tips to help you better utilize your photos and images online: